comegrant/dbt_docs_test/projects/data-model/transform/models/gold/menu/_menu__docs.md

 {% docs column__total_ingredient_planned_cost %}

-The menu planning purchasing cost for the total ingredient amount of the recipe, valid for the menu week of the recipe.
+The menu planning purchasing cost for the total ingredient amount in the recipe.

 {% enddocs %}

 {% docs column__total_ingredient_planned_cost_whole_units %}

-The menu planning purchasing cost for the total ingredient amount of the recipe, rounded up to the nearest integer, valid for the menu week of the recipe.
+The menu planning purchasing cost based on ingredient quantity in whole units.
+It is calculated as the sum of the cost of the recipe ingredients based on the quantity used in the recipe rounded up to the nearest integer.

 {% enddocs %}

-{% docs column__ingredient_expected_cost %}
+{% docs column__ingredient_expected_cost_per_unit %}

 The expected purchasing cost for one unit of the ingredient, valid for the menu week of the recipe.
-The expected cost might have a discount that is not to be included in the menu planning process.
+The expected cost includes discounts or other price adjustment (variable cost unit) if set, that is not included in the planned cost.

+[//]: # (TODO: explain more about the purpose and use of this field vs the planned cost.
+Is this when there are discounts on on purchasing ingredients?)

 {% enddocs %}

 {% docs column__total_ingredient_expected_cost %}

-The expected purchasing cost for the total ingredient amount of the recipe, valid for the menu week of the recipe.
-The expected cost might have a discount that is not to be included in the menu planning process.
+The expected purchasing cost for the total ingredient amount in the recipe.
+The expected cost includes discounts or other price adjustment (variable cost unit) if set, as opposed to the planned cost that does not take the variable cost into account.

 {% enddocs %}

 {% docs column__total_ingredient_expected_cost_whole_units %}

-The expected purchasing cost for the total ingredient amount of the recipe, rounded up to the nearest integer, which is valid for the menu week of the recipe.
-The expected cost might have a discount that is not to be included in the menu planning process.
+The expected purchasing cost based on ingredient quantity in whole units.
+The expected cost includes discounts or other price adjustment (variable cost unit) if set, as opposed to the planned cost that does not take the variable cost into account.
+This field is calculated as the sum of the expected cost of the recipe ingredients based on the quantity used in the recipe rounded up to the nearest integer.

 {% enddocs %}

-{% docs column__ingredient_actual_cost %}
+{% docs column__ingredient_actual_cost_per_unit %}

 The actual purchasing cost for one unit of the ingredient, fetched from the purchasing order(s) for the menu week of the recipe.